KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GooglePhotos by hermanho](https://github.com/hermanho/MMM-GooglePhotos)

+1. Recommendation: Found 'axios' in file `GPhotos.js`: Replace it with built-in fetch.
-1. Deprecated: Found 'electron-rebuild' in file `README.md`: Replace it with `@electron/rebuild`
+2. Deprecated: Found 'electron-rebuild' in file `README.md`: Replace it with `@electron/rebuild`
-2. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.
-3. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+4. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-GoogleSheets by ryan-d-williams](https://github.com/ryan-d-williams/MMM-GoogleSheets)